 With this lounge access, you can enjoy perks such as free food and drinks, complimentary Wi-Fi and comfortable workspaces.
 Not only will this make your trip more comfortable, but you’ll save on snacks and beverages in the airport.

 With the United Explorer card, earning miles is straightforward.
 In addition to earning 2 miles per dollar on United purchases, you’ll earn 2 miles per dollar on hotel and restaurant purchases.
 All other purchases earn 1 mile per dollar.

 See Related: 12 ways to earn more United Airlines miles

 What really sets the United Explorer card apart is its good rate on dining, which helps even less frequent travelers earn a significant number of miles.
 Since many airline cards only award bonus points on purchases with the airline (or occasionally other travel purchases), United Explorer cardholders might have an easier time racking up rewards – even when they don’t have a trip planned.

 What are United miles worth?

-We estimate United miles are worth 1.52 cents on average, which is higher than the average rewards program point.
+We estimate United miles are worth 1.1 cents on average, which is higher than the average rewards program mile.
 Unfortunately, it is not the highest value among frequent flyer programs.
 For example, we value Southwest Rapid Rewards points at around 1.6 cents per point.